All cancers combined Key Facts

 section updated 02/01/14

-- An individual's risk of developing cancer depends on many factors, including age, lifestyle and genetic make-up.
+- An individual's risk of developing cancer depends on many factors, including age, lifestyle and genetics.

 - More than 40% of all cancers in the UK are linked to tobacco, alcohol, diet, being overweight, inactivity, infection, radiation, occupation, post-menopausal hormones, or breastfeeding for less than 6 months.